-Budgets, cost proposals, and proposed milestone payments (as applicable) will be evaluated based on the following criteria:
+Budgets, cost proposals and proposed milestone payments (as applicable) within final applications resulting from the co-creation process will be evaluated based on the following criteria:

-5. Financial application considerations include:
+I. Financial application considerations include:

-- How many smallholder farmers in MFA's target Value Chains and geographic regions will be reached per \$100 of funding? - Are the proposed costs allowable, allocable, and reasonable? - Are the milestones appropriate to a Fixed Amount Award grant? - Cost is consistent with various elements of the technical requirements.
+- Does the total funding requested seem reasonable compared with the number of direct and indirect beneficiaries or potential impact? - Are the proposed costs allowable, allocable, and reasonable? - Are the milestones appropriate to a Fixed Amount Award grant? - Cost is consistent with various elements of the technical requirements; - Incorporation of co-investment.